agarwal-prakhar/X-Delete-UnLike-script/README.md

   delTweets();
 })();
 ```
-FOR REMOVING LIKES
+***FOR REMOVING LIKES***

-Navigate to your profile's Likes page: https://www.x.com/yourusername/likes.
+Navigate to your profile's Likes page: https://www.x.com/yourusername/likes

 Open the browser's console:

     Linux, Windows, ChromeOS: Ctrl + Shift + J
     macOS: Cmd + Option + J

-Copy the entirety of RapidUnlike and paste it into the console, press Enter, then click the Start button.
+Copy the entirety of the script below and paste it into the console, press Enter, then click the Start button.

 ```
 // Configuration settings